syncfusion-content/blazor-docs/blazor/treeview/authorization-and-authentication.md

 **Authorization**, on the other hand, is the process of determining whether a user or system has access to a particular resource or action.
 Once a user's identity has been authenticated, the system can then determine whether they are authorized to perform a specific action or access a specific resource.
 This is often done by comparing the user's credentials or permissions against a set of rules or policies.

-The Blazor TreeView component provides a [sample](https://www.syncfusion.com/downloads/support/directtrac/general/ze/Authentication1642627335.zip) implementation of Authorization and Authentication.
-This ensures that only authorized users can access the resources and information within the TreeView, providing better security and privacy for the system.
+Provides a sample of Authorization and Authentication that explains how authorized users can access the TreeView.
 The below blog also includes steps to create a [Blazor Server App with Authentication](https://www.syncfusion.com/blogs/post/easy-steps-create-a-blazor-server-app-with-authentication.aspx), ensuring easy setup and configuration.

-For authorized users, the Blazor TreeView component will be shown, and for non-authorized users, a message to either log in or register will be displayed as specified in the NotAuthorized tag.
+The Blazor TreeView component will be shown for authorized users, and a message to either log in or register will be displayed as specified in the not authorized users.

 ```cshtml
 @using Syncfusion.Blazor.Navigations